datastax/cpp-driver/topics/basics/data_types/README.md

 ## Creating UDTs, Tuples and Collections Using Data Types

-Once the user type object has be retrieved or created manually it can be used to construct composite data types.
-The sub-types of a data type can be used to construct other nested types.
+After the user type object is retrieved or created manually, it can be used to construct composite data types.
+The subtypes of a data type can be used to construct other nested types.

 ```c